Humour, Popular Culture, Trivia, Etc.

 1992: Use of the Latin Language in Paul Rapoport’s Sorabji: A Critical Celebration

-Many readers of Paul Rapoport’s Sorabji: A Critical Celebration will have wondered about the meaning of the various Latin inscriptions and about the identity of a name mentioned in the Acknowledgements.
-With the author’s help, who kindly contributed much of the content of what follows, it is now possible to unravel these mysteries.
+Many readers of Paul Rapoport’s Sorabji: A Critical Celebration will have wondered about the meaning of the various Latin inscriptions and about the identity of a name mentioned in the acknowledgements.
+With the author’s help, who has kindly contributed much of the content of what follows, it is now possible to unravel these mysteries.

 Opus Ampersand, a.k.a.
 Opus &, b.
 May 10, 1976 in Edmonton; d.
 January 31, 1995 in Ancaster.
 KSS often sent greetings to her, as did Frank Holliday.
 Her biography: